josshhz11/BreastCancerTypePredictionModel/README.md

 5. Data Driven Insights and Recommendation

 ## Introduction
-Our group wants to explore the genes that determines the type of breast cancer present in women.
 Breast cancer is the most common cancer worldwide and continues to rise.
-In Singapore alone, it has caused 270 deaths annually and has seen a 160% increase in incidence over the past four decades.
-Breast cancer involves multiple genetic mutations in proto-oncogenes and tumor suppressor genes, which disrupts normal cell cycle control, causing uncontrollable cell division and forming a tumour.
+In Singapore alone, it has caused 270 deaths annually and has seen a 160% increase in incidence over the past four decades, underscoring the importance of this subject topic for society.

+Breast cancer involves multiple genetic mutations in proto-oncogenes and tumor suppressor genes, which disrupt normal cell cycle control, causing uncontrollable cell division and forming a tumor.

-By finding out and identifying the type of breast cancer, it will aid us in determining what type of prevention or treatment is required and appropriate accordingly.
+Thus, our group seeks to explore the genes that determine and affect the type of breast cancer present in women.
+In doing so, we hope that the results of the model we have created will help women find out the likelihood of the certain types of breast cancer they could potentially have as per their genes, and thereby aid them in determining what type of prevention or treatment is required accordingly.

 ## Data Cleaning